Javier Casquero: Getafe

 Already a veteran, Casquero moved for 2006–07 to Madrid's Getafe CF, quickly becoming an undisputed starter.
 On 10 May 2007, he was one of three players on target in a 4–0 home defeat of Barcelona in the semi-finals of the Copa del Rey, which meant qualification for the decisive match for the first time ever after a 6–5 aggregate win.

 Casquero was instrumental in the side's quarter-final run in the UEFA Cup, notably scoring in that stage against FC Bayern Munich in a 3–3 home draw and 4–4 aggregate loss.
 In the 2007–08 season he appeared in 50 competitive matches, netting eight times.

 On 21 April 2009, in the last minute of a 3–2 loss at Real Madrid, Casquero was involved in an incident with Pepe (with the score then at 2–2): he was fouled in the area by his adversary, and then kicked twice while still on the ground after the penalty kick was awarded.
 He shot it awkwardly, and Gonzalo Higuaín scored in the next play for the final defeat.

 Challenged by new signing Dani Parejo in the following two seasons, Casquero still appeared in a total of 59 games, scoring six goals as Getafe consecutively managed to retain their top-division status.
 Aged 36, he was released by the club in July 2012.

-Late career
+Later career

 Casquero signed a one-year contract with UD Almería on 24 July 2012.
 He was released on the last day of the following year's January transfer window before signing with another team in division two, Sporting de Gijón, the following month.